nvimdev/nvimdev.github.io/content/lspsaga/hover.md

 ## Prerequisite

 You need to install the Treesitter `markdown` and `markdown_inline` parser.
-If you are not sure if you have them run `:checkhealth` .
+If you are not sure if you have them, run `:checkhealth`.

 Why?
-Unlike the built-in hover `vim.lsp.buf.hover`, which uses regex syntax to render markdown, Lspsaga uses treesitter.
+Unlike the built-in hover, `vim.lsp.buf.hover`, which uses regex syntax to render markdown, Lspsaga uses treesitter.

 ## Default Options

-default options in `hover` section.
+Default options in `hover` section:

 - `max_width = 0.9` defines float window width
 - `max_height = 0.8` defines float window height